ronaldoussoren/pyobjc/pyobjc/pyobjc-core/Doc/tutorials/intro.rst

 only read and examine things.

-It is strongly suggested that you first do the `Creating your first PyObjC application`_ tutorial to get some hands-on experience with PyObjC, Cocoa and especially Interface Builder.
+It is strongly suggested that you first do the :doc:`Creating your first PyObjC application <firstapp>` tutorial to get some hands-on experience with PyObjC, Cocoa and especially Interface Builder.

 Model-View-Controller